 Just remember that a prenatal vitamin is not a replacement for a healthy diet and doesn’t magically give you the ability to go back to eating lots of unhealthy foods.
 It should be taken as a supplement to an already-healthy diet to ensure those daily minimums are being hit.
 If you’re wondering how in the world you would know how much you need of these vitamins and minerals each day, the American Pregnancy Association (APA) has a great resource for identifying daily recommended amounts.

-After extensive research, I chose the Nature Made Prenatal Multivitamin because, in my opinion, it was the perfect mix of nutrients, quality, and cost.
-It covers the recommended daily amounts (with the exception of calcium, which I get plenty of from my diet), comes highly rated, and provides great value for the cost.
+If you’re looking for a prenatal vitamin that offers a great mix of nutrients, quality, and cost, check out Nature Made Prenatal Multivitamins.
+They cover the recommended daily amounts (with the exception of calcium, which you can make sure to get from your diet), comes highly rated, and provides great value for the cost.
 I will also be doing a separate post soon specifically on prenatal vitamins, so stay tuned!

 TTC Benefits: Folate is technically a B-vitamin (B-9) but is worth mentioning separately.
 It is thought to support ovulation health and sperm health.